mikeshulman/narya/README.md

 Narya is eventually intended to be a proof assistant implementing Multimodal, Parametric, Higher Observational Type Theory.
 However, a formal type theory combining all those adjectives has not yet been specified.
 At the moment, Narya implements a normalization-by-evaluation algorithm and typechecker for an observational-style theory with binary Id/Bridge types, with Gel types for internal parametricity as an option.
 The alternative option of transport and univalence is not yet implemented, nor are any other modalities included.

+Narya is very much a work in progress.
+Expect breaking changes, including even in fundamental aspects of the syntax.
+But on the other side of the coin, feedback on any and everything is welcome.

 ## Compilation